How to Issue an RFP for IT Consultants

 Good consultants are experts in a range of tools and approaches and you want to put them to work in the proposal recommending an approach that best fits. – Source

-Simply put, it’s easy to get tunnel visioned on the tool or the method, but one of the big advantages of hiring a consultant is their fresh perspective.
-So stick with a end-justifies-the-means mentality.
-Key takeaway: make sure an RFP is the right next step, you’ve customized it for your project, and made it easy to respond.
+Simply put, it’s easy to get locked in on the tool or the method you prefer, but one of the big advantages of hiring a consultant is their fresh perspective.
+Make sure you stay open to suggestions during the RFP process.